GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Case study: adaptive SM circuits

 \subsection{Background}

 Fault-tolerance faces a fundamental challenge: measuring errors requires quantum gates, yet every gate introduces new noise.
 Conventional SM circuits rely on a static set of measurements that can inadvertently overwhelm the code with the very errors it seeks to correct.
-On the other hand, adaptive SM circuits employ a dynamic set of measurements via preliminary observations that isolate and target only probable error locations.
+Adaptive SM circuits on the other hand employ a dynamic set of measurements via preliminary observations that isolate and target only probable error locations.

-Berthusen et al. \cite{berthusen_adaptive_2025} demonstrated the utility of adaptive SM circuits through a concatenated scheme, where an inner $[[4, 2, 2]]$ Iceberg code \cite{self_protecting_2024} is paired with an outer hypergraph product (HGP) code \cite{tillich_quantum_2009}.
-By leveraging the inner checks to filter the outer layer, the protocol restricts outer syndrome measurements to only those regions where the inner codes indicate the presence of errors, minimising the injection of noise from redundant, low-fidelity operations.
+Berthusen et al.~\cite{berthusen_adaptive_2025} demonstrated the utility of adaptive SM circuits via a concatenated structure: an inner $[[4, 2, 2]]$ Iceberg code~\cite{self_protecting_2024} is combined with an outer hypergraph product (HGP) code~\cite{tillich_quantum_2009}.
+The inner checks then filter the outer layer, restricting outer syndrome measurements to only those regions where the inner codes indicate the presence of errors, minimising the injection of noise from redundant, low-fidelity operations.